Emissivity: Atmosphere

 A typical spectrum of infrared radiation transmittance through Earth's atmosphere.
 A 'window' can be seen between 8 and 14 μm that enables direct transmission of the most intense thermal emissions from Earth's surface.
 The remaining portion of the upwelling energy, as well as downwelling radiation back to the surface, undergoes absorption and emission by the various atmospheric components as indicated.

 Water also dominates the planet's atmospheric emissivity and absorptivity in the form of water vapor.
 Clouds, carbon dioxide, and other components make substantial additional contributions, especially where there are gaps in the water vapor absorption spectrum.
-Nitrogen (N_{2}) and oxygen (O_{2}) - the primary atmospheric components - interact less significantly with thermal radiation in the infrared band.
+Nitrogen (N_{2}) and oxygen (O_{2})the primary atmospheric componentsinteract less significantly with thermal radiation in the infrared band.
 Direct measurement of Earths atmospheric emissivities (ε_{a}) are more challenging than for land surfaces due in part to the atmosphere's multi-layered and more dynamic structure.

 Upper and lower limits have been measured and calculated for ε_{a} in accordance with extreme yet realistic local conditions.
 At the upper limit, dense low cloud structures (consisting of liquid/ice aerosols and saturated water vapor) close the infrared transmission windows, yielding near to black body conditions with ε_{a}≈1.
 At a lower limit, clear sky (cloud-free) conditions promote the largest opening of transmission windows.
 The more uniform concentration of long-lived trace greenhouse gases in combination with water vapor pressures of 0.25-20 mbar then yield minimum values in the range of ε_{a}=0.55-0.8 (with ε=0.35-0.75 for a simulated water-vapor-only atmosphere).
 Carbon dioxide (CO_{2}) and other greenhouse gases contribute about ε=0.2 to ε_{a} when atmospheric humidity is low.
 Researchers have also evaluated the contribution of differing cloud types to atmospheric absorptivity and emissivity.

 These days, the detailed processes and complex properties of radiation transport through the atmosphere are evaluated by general circulation models using radiation transport codes and databases such as MODTRAN/HITRAN.
 Emission, absorption, and scattering are thereby simulated through both space and time.

 For many practical applications it may not be possible, economical or necessary to know all emissivity values locally.
 "Effective" or "bulk" values for an atmosphere or an entire planet may be used.
 These can be based upon remote observations (from the ground or outer space) or defined according to the simplifications utilized by a particular model.
 For example, an effective global value of ε_{a}≈0.78 has been estimated from application of an idealized single-layer-atmosphere energy-balance model to Earth.